 - Nitrogen fixing plants on a grand scale

 Mob stocking or mobgrazing

-Tragically, DEFRA choose to ignore the potential for sequestering carbon in UK soils through mob grazing or mob stocking.
+Tragically, DEFRA chose to ignore the potential for sequestering carbon in UK soils through mob grazing or mob stocking.
 We send this briefing paper to the Department for Energy and Climate change, and received this utterly dismissive reply.
 We’re simply wasting time which could be spent getting carbon stored into soils.
-The Oak Tree is only 12 acres in size so all we can do is demonstrate the techniques and make our small contribution: the truth is that these techniques need to be rolled out on a massive scale.
+The Oak Tree is only small in size so all we can do is demonstrate the techniques and make our small contribution: the truth is that these techniques need to be rolled out on a massive scale.